 I grew up believing my Mennonite religious tradition originated as a part of the Anabaptist movement.
-I would’ve been incredulous if someone had told me then that our theological underpinnings originated from a completely different source and most of our practice comes from a much later time.
+I would’ve been incredulous had someone told me then that our theological underpinnings and practice actually originated from a completely different source and a much later time.

-It has taken me decades to fully come to the realization that conservative Mennonites (and especially those in the Charity movement) are not Anabaptist anymore.
-We have, in fact, as a result of absorbing teachings from other sources, morphed into something quite different.
+It has taken me decades to come to the full realization that conservative Mennonites (and especially those in the Charity movement) are not truly Anabaptist anymore.
+We have, as a result of years of absorbing teachings from other sources, morphed into something quite different from our forebearers.

-The evolution has been slow over many generations, but the difference is profound and the implications are deep.
-We might self-describe as Mennonite or Anabaptist, but are, in reality, something else entirely and very different from our ancestors.
+The evolution has been slow and over many generations.
+However, these small changes, added together, have become something profound and with very deep implications.
+We might self-describe as Mennonite or Anabaptist, but are, in reality, something else entirely and have a mindset completely different from our ancestors.

-If you want to see the contrast, compare us (conservative Mennonites) to our Old Order cousins and consider how differently we approach things.
-We share the same genetic origins (and surnames) yet not much as far as our theological ideas and practices.
+If you want to see the contrast, compare us (conservative Mennonites) to our Old Order cousins and then consider how differently we approach things.
+We might share the same genetic origins (and surnames) yet do not have much in common as far as our theological ideas and practices.

 So, who is real and who is the impostor?

-Consider that everything from Sunday school to revival meetings, four-part singing, our eschatological perspective, and Zionism, is not originally Mennonite.
-Those were things added (sometimes with great controversy) often only a generation ago or within the past couple centuries.
-They are things that originated from various Protestant movements.
+Consider that everything from Sunday school to revival meetings, four-part singing to our eschatological perspective, and Zionism, is not originally Mennonite or Anabaptist.
+They were things added (and often with great controversy) within the past century and some only the last few decades.

 Our ancestors might have been radical followers of Jesus.
-Yet, most of us, despite our additional Mennonite packaging and a little Anabaptist flair, added back in to make us feel special about ourselves, are plain old biblical fundamentalists.
+Yet, most of us, despite our additional Mennonite packaging and a little Anabaptist flair (added back in to make us feel special about ourselves) are simply plain old biblical fundamentalists.

 What is biblical fundamentalism?